Whether you are new in the field or a professional who has seemed to run out of webinar script opening ideas, this guide is sure to help you out.

 Even if the audience went in the webinar with you, there is no assurance that they will stay up to the end.
 Whether it’s a perfect two-minute webinar or an hour-long one, you should give a compelling reason to make your audience stay.

-If you are the speaker, you need to give a good backgrounder of your credentials.
+Webinar presenters need to give a good backgrounder of their credentials.
 Give a rundown of your qualifications, and state the reasons why they should stay until the end.

 Informing your viewers about your webinar’s agenda will also help convince them to stay.
 Remember, they signed up because they want to learn something that could address their problems.
-As such, make sure to stick with the topics, or else you may see your spectators logging off one by one.
+As such, make sure to stick to your webinar topic, or else you may see your spectators logging off one by one.

 “Hi!
 I’m Annie Smith.
 I have been a marketing specialist for Google for ten years.
-If you have a hard time recruiting registrants, then you’ll definitely benefit from my tips on creating a successful webinar funnel.
+If you have a hard time recruiting registrants, then you’ll definitely benefit from my tips on creating an effective webinar funnel.
 At the same time, I’ll give you some pointers on creating an interesting webinar script for your viewers.”

 Keep it Short and Sweet

-While there’s a lot of essential things that you should include in your webinar opening scripts, you should keep them short and sweet.
+While there’s a lot of essential things that you should include in your webinar script, you should keep them short and sweet.

-Generally speaking, the introduction should last anywhere from 5 to 10 minutes.
-You don’t want to write something so dragging that will make the viewers leave right out of boredom.
+Generally speaking, the general introduction should last anywhere from 5 to 10 minutes.
+You don’t want to write a webinar script opening so dragging that will make the viewers leave right out of boredom.

-At the same time, giving a 20-minute intro for a 60-minute webinar will deprive the audience of the time they need to ask questions.
+At the same time, giving a 20-minute intro for a 60-minute webinar will deprive the audience of the time they need to ask a few questions.